 \subsection{KNODE Online Learning}

-An unknown nonstationary residual, as prior models quickly become obsolete, requires continuous online adaptation to identify the current true dynamics on the fly.
-We employ a training queue $\mathcal{Q}_{\mathrm{train}}$ to store state-control pairs in a first-in, first-out (FIFO) manner, ensuring that the hybrid model $f_{h}$ is trained online with the most recent data.
-The neural ODE learns a dynamical system directly.
-Consider an objective function $\mathcal{L}$ that penalizes the error between the predictions and observations by constraining the prediction state to obey a learning-based ODE, defined as follows,
+An unknown nonstationary residual, as prior models quickly become obsolete, requires continuous online adaptation to identify the current true dynamics.
+We employ a queue $\mathcal{Q}_{\mathrm{train}}$ to store state-control pairs in a first-in, first-out (FIFO) manner, ensuring that the hybrid model $f_{h}$ is trained online with the most recent data (see Algo.~\ref{alg:online_learning_model}).
+The neural ODE learns the dynamical system directly.
+Consider an objective function $\mathcal{L}$ that penalizes the error between the predictions and observations, where the prediction obeys a learning-based ODE, defined as follows,